 Invicta Pro Diver 6981 Chronograph

 This is not a modest-sized watch by any means!
-It’s not only large (48mm case), but also rather thick (17mm thickness).
-The band width is wider than normal, too, it’s 26mm.
-This piece may look so awesome and stunning on a big wrist, but if your wrist size is average or below, just forget it!
+It’s large (48mm case) and relatively thick (17mm thickness).
+The band width is wider than usual too.
+This piece may look fabulous and stunning on a big wrist, but forget it if your wrist size is average or below!

 As you can see in the picture, the watch dial is a perfect combination of black & gold.
-It looks charming but not too flashy, so you can dress it up or down freely.
-However, as this is a gold-plated watch, it would better suit formal apparels.
+It looks charming but not flashy, so that you can dress it up or down freely.
+However, this is a gold-plated watch, so it would better suit formal apparel.

 What I like most about this watch is the calendar.
-Do you agree with me that it looks much better than traditional rectangular date windows?
-The see-through sword-shaped minute & hour hands are designed to blend in with other details on the busy watch face.
-I also like the way Invicta borders 2 subdials with metal, the dial would be too much of black without them.
+Do you agree that it looks much better than traditional rectangular date windows?
+The see-through sword-shaped minute & hour hands blend in perfectly with other details on the busy watch face.
+I also like the way Invicta borders two subdials with metal.
+The dial would be too black without them.

 The polyurethane strap is soft & comfortable to wear all day long.
-Some gold-plated stainless steel accents really make it look more charming.
-The gold buckle is also a plus, but it will accumulate scratches overtime as you’ll mindlessly rub it against desktop more than often.
-Unfortunately, this type of buckle is not easy to find replacement, so you had better treat it gingerly!
+Some gold-plated stainless steel accents make it look more charming.
+The gold buckle is also a plus, but it will accumulate scratches over time as you’ll mindlessly rub it against the desktop more than often.
+Unfortunately, the buckle is not easy to find a replacement, so you had better treat it gingerly!

 Beating inside this watch is the Swiss-made Ronda 5040.D caliber.
-What makes it different from other quartz movement?
+What makes it different from other quartz movements?
 Precision?
 No, any quartz is highly accurate.
-It’s the power saving mechanism that can reduce energy consumption by 70%, so the battery life can be up to 54 months, which is very impressive.
+The power-saving mechanism can reduce energy consumption by 70%, so the battery life can be up to 54 months, which is very impressive.

-When it comes to water resistance, I think this is not a reliable scuba diving watch.
-Of course, it’s a better waterproof piece compared to other ordinary wristwatches.
-You can swim with it, snorkel with it,… no problems, but for deep scuba diving, you’d better try another watch.
-The 6981 is just water resistant up to 100m (330 feet) at best, but it’s just in theory, its water resistant capability at high depth is kind of his-or-miss.
+This is not a reliable scuba diving watch regarding water resistance.
+Of course, it’s a better waterproof piece than other ordinary wristwatches.
+You can swim and snorkel with it, but you’d better try another watch for deep scuba diving.
+The 6981 is just water resistant up to 100m (330 feet) at best, but theoretically, its water-resistant capability at high depth is hit-or-miss.

-The chronograph function is rather good, it’s capable of counting tenths of seconds, measuring up to 30 mins.
-But I think few people care about this function when buying this watch.
-Invicta just needs a reason to add 3 subdials and 2 pushers to the 6981, making it look cooler.
+The chronograph function is reasonable.
+It can count tenths of seconds, measuring up to 30 mins.
+But few people care about this function when buying this watch.
+Invicta needs a reason to add three subdials and two pushers to the 6981, making it look cooler.
 That’s all!

 In conclusion, the Invicta 6981 is a very good choice if you want a wristwatch that is: